-Palais des Festivals et des Congres This is Cannes main attraction.
-We stopped by the red carpet that has graced the past and the present celebrities on its famous stairs.
+Palais des Festivals et des Congres was the main attraction at Cannes.
+We stopped by the red carpet that had graced the past and the present celebrities on its famous stairs.
 We took some time to enjoy the view, strolled around the beachside park and captured some memories.
-The petite toy train started right outside the famous red carpet stairs, and we waited for our ride to arrive.
+The toy train started right outside the famous red carpet stairs, and we waited for our ride to arrive.

 The toy train ride took us through the famous Boulevard de la Croisette.
 On one side we saw the elegant strip with the display of famous hotels such as Le Grand Hotel, Majestic Barriere, and Martinez and on the other side, we saw the beautiful beaches of Cannes.